MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## Next steps

-* To see your continuous export configurations, run the [.show continuous-exports](show-continuous-export.md) command.
+* To see your continuous exports, run the [.show continuous-exports](show-continuous-export.md) command.
 * Read the [continuous export overview](continuous-data-export.md).
 * Learn more about [managed identities](../../../managed-identities-overview.md).